Terabee/pcl_lora_payload_decoder/README.md

 # To use

-Copy the payload decoder to Network Server (Currenlty The Things Network is supported)
+Copy the payload decoder to Network Server (currently, only The Things Network is supported)